LooseLab/ROBIN/README.md

 ## Installation

-Currently we recommend installing 'CNSmeth' using the following conda yml file.
+We recommend installing 'CNSmeth' using the following conda yml file included in the repository: [cnsmeth.yml](cnsmeth.yml)

+This will install all the required dependencies including R and Python packages as well as readfish and ont-pyguppy-client-lib.

+However, in this version of cnsmeth, you will need to install the tool from source.
+See below for installation details.

+The contents of this file are:

 ```console
 name: cnsmeth